• Skip to primary navigation

 Light Sensor Tuning:

-• LED turn ON/OFF based on light.
+• LED turn ON/OFF based on light and comparator help control this.

 Working in Light: